prp-e/ai_system_building_course/examples/personal_planning/my_planning_input.md

 - C1: I have anxiety and it causes a lot of disruptions for me.
 - C2: I have ADHD and I can be distracted easily.
 - C3: I live in a super noisy environment.
 My family have strict rules for lunch/dinner time which is not matching with my waking up/sleeping schedules and it makes me stay up really late.
 - C4: The noise from the environment sometimes goes too high which can't even be avoided by noise-cancelling headphones.
+- C5: Electricity goes off for 2 hours every day (or every other day)
+- C6: Intenet may go dark on different occasions.

 ## IDEAS